Get all your news in one place.

 How To Install Python on Windows 10 and 11

-Originally created by Guido van Rossum in 1991, Python is a versatile programming language used by makers on the Raspberry Pi, system administrators in the data center, and even by Industrial Light and Magic to bring our movies to life.
+Originally created by Guido van Rossum in 1991, Python is a versatile programming language used by makers on the Raspberry Pi, system administrators in the data center, Industrial Light and Magic to bring our movies to life and behind the scenes at NASA.

-Python is a great language to learn, and thanks to the Raspberry Pi for the past decade there have been countless tutorials covering the gamut of programming projects.
+Python is a great language to learn, and thanks to the Raspberry Pi for the past thirteen years there have been countless tutorials covering the gamut of programming projects.

 Whether you are a Python veteran, a “pythonista” or a complete newcomer to the language, installing Python on Windows is an easy task.
 In this how to we will walk you through installing Python 3 on Windows (including how to install via the Microsoft Store) and show two editors, one for beginners and the other for intermediate and advanced users, and how you can get coding with this fantastic language.